thock321/EdgarParser/README.md

 ## Running tests

 Simply run `test.py` to test functionality.
-It will parse a list of pre-determined CIKs and output them to a tab-separated file.
+It will parse a list of pre-determined CIKs and output them to tab-separated files.

 ## Usage